kkthxbye-code/csgo_bugs/sv_pure_bypass/README.md

 This is pretty useful as the sound mixing is terrible in this game.

 If you want to use the script, install python 3, run pip install -r requirements.txt and then just run the script.
 You need to change the path to the soundmixers.txt file.
 Your custom sound config can be added to soundmixers_custom.txt.
+You might need to adjust the start_delay variable to match how long it takes for you to launch CS:GO.

 The script just waits for csgo.exe to have been running for 15 seconds, and then it replaces the file.
 When CS:GO closes, it restores the original.